-To be fair, moving to the Cloud is a unique journey that each business must define on their own based on corporate objectives, risk tolerances, business strategies, etc. However, it is important to understand what the Cloud really is and why a business should move to the Cloud.
-The more we understand, the better we can predict the results a business should expect to receive from a specific Cloud deployment.
-The goal of this Article is to help us all better understand all of this Cloud Mumbo Jumbo.
+To be fair, moving to the cloud is a unique journey that each business must define on their own based on corporate objectives, risk tolerances, business strategies, etc. However, it is important to understand what the cloud really is and why a business should move to the cloud.
+The more we understand, the better we can predict the results a business should expect to receive from a specific cloud deployment.
+The goal of this article is to help us better understand this cloud mumbo jumbo.

-If a survey were performed of random people on the street, most people would define the Cloud as the Internet.
+If a survey were performed of random people on the street, most people would define the cloud as the internet.
 Although purists would scoff at this generalization, the populous equates these two as synonyms.
-Therefore, it is common to think that by simply connecting computers/servers and other IoT devices to an Internet connection, one has achieved success.
-This couldn’t be further from the truth.
+Therefore, it is common to think that by simply connecting computers/servers and other IoT devices to an internet connection, one has achieved success.
+This could not be further from the truth.
 In fact, doing so has simply made their lives worse.
-Let’s call this the “Cloud Connectivity” misconception.
+Let’s call this the cloud connectivity misconception.

-With the proliferation of AWS, Microsoft Azure, and Google Cloud as Cloud Infrastructure Providers, companies can now move their on-premise applications to Elastic Cloud servers and get rid of their costly data-center infrastructure.
-This concept is called “Rehosting or Lift-and-Shift”.
-Does rehosting your services in AWS or Azure mean you are now Cloud enabled?
-Let’s call this the “Server Rehosting” misconception.
+With the proliferation of AWS, Microsoft Azure, and Google Cloud as cloud infrastructure providers, companies can now move their on-premises applications to elastic cloud servers and get rid of their costly data-center infrastructure.
+This concept is called rehosting or lift-and-shift.
+Does rehosting your services in AWS or Azure mean you are now cloud enabled?
+Let’s call this the server rehosting misconception.

-So we can summarize our misconceptions about the Cloud into “Cloud Connectivity”, “Cloud Computing”, “Remote Access”, and “Server Rehosting”.
+We can summarize our misconceptions about the cloud into cloud connectivity, cloud computing, remote access, and server rehosting.
 Why do we have this confusion?
-I believe a lot of the Cloud confusion originates with consumer products; where simply connecting an IoT device to an Internet connection suddenly provides remote control or remote access to that device.
-Nowhere is this more true than in the security and home automation industry.
-Consumers love their Ring doorbells, their Nest thermostats, their home automation.
+A lot of the cloud confusion originates with consumer products, where simply connecting an IoT device to an internet connection suddenly provides remote control or remote access to that device.
+Nowhere is this truer than in the security and home automation industry.
+Consumers love their Ring doorbells, their Nest thermostats, and their home automation.
 A more familiar/relatable gimmick in the business world is the idea of providing a remote desktop to give access to business services from anywhere in the world.
 Since when does a business truly care about these things?

 I think we would all agree that the needs of the consumer are not the needs of the business.
 As it relates to data networking, the lines between consumer technology best practices and business technology best practices are blurring.
 However, there are fundamental differences between the needs of the business and the needs of the consumer.
 Where the consumer cares primarily about experience, accessibility, and convenience, the business cares primarily about cost, security, availability, agility, and efficiency.